-- Chapter 5 presents a review of housing market signals; - Chapter 6 considers the Objectively Assessed Housing Need; - Chapter 7 considers the need for all types of housing and includes an analysis of overall type/size mix, affordable housing need and overall tenure mix and the needs of different groups including older people; and - Chapter 8 concludes the report with a summary of findings and a consideration of strategic issues. - 1.27 The report includes technical appendices, which provides detailed material that underpins the core outputs of the SHMA.
+- Chapter 4 presents a review of the Craven housing market; - Chapter 5 presents a review of housing market signals; - Chapter 6 considers the Objectively Assessed Housing Need; - Chapter 7 considers the need for all types of housing and includes an analysis of overall type/size mix, affordable housing need and overall tenure mix and the needs of different groups including older people; and - Chapter 8 concludes the report with a summary of findings and a consideration of strategic issues. - 1.29 The report includes technical appendices, which provides detailed material that underpins the core outputs of the SHMA.
 The technical appendix material includes: - Research methodology (Appendix A); - Policy review (Appendix B); - Affordable housing need calculations (Appendix C); - Reviewing the future profile of dwelling stock (Appendix D); - Monitoring and updating (Appendix E); and - Conformity to NPPF and NPPG checklist (Appendix F).